R-Zero Also Enters into Strategic Co-Development Collaboration with Mayo Clinic to Expand Intelligent Platform

-SALT LAKE CITY – R-Zero Also Enters into Strategic Co-Development Collaboration with Mayo Clinic to Expand Intelligent Biosafety Platform
+SALT LAKE CITY – R-Zero Also Enters into Strategic Co-Development Collaboration with Mayo Clinic to Expand Intelligent Platform

-In addition to the investment, R-Zero has entered into a strategic co-development collaboration with Mayo Clinic to build advanced biosafety and infection control solutions.
-Through this collaboration, Mayo Clinic will bring exceptional subject matter expertise in infectious disease and hospital safety to co-develop novel capabilities for R-Zero’s next-generation biosafety technology platform, marking the convergence of leading evidence-based medicine expertise and R-Zero’s engineering and technology solutions.
+In addition to the investment, R-Zero has entered into a strategic co-development collaboration with Mayo Clinic to build advanced healthy buildings and infection control solutions.
+Through this collaboration, Mayo Clinic will bring exceptional subject matter expertise in infectious disease and hospital safety to co-develop novel capabilities for R-Zero’s next-generation technology platform, marking the convergence of leading evidence-based medicine expertise and R-Zero’s engineering and technology solutions.
 The goal of the collaboration is also to perform clinical studies and to create robust integrated data management platform solutions rooted in novel AI-based algorithms and software.

 In 2019 alone, poor health cost U.S. businesses $575b, with $151b lost in sick days alone.
 R-Zero’s unprecedented growth over the past year highlights a critical reality about the post-pandemic era: the public now possesses a powerful, new awareness of the impact indoor environments have on their overall health – marking a pivotal shift in how society approaches human health in the built environment.